elBukkit/MagicPlugin/Magic/ROADMAP.md

  - First draft of RPG-style configs with a variety of classes to choose from
  - Players may choose one class, and then add more classes as they max out (up to some limit)

-## 8.0

- - 1.13 support
- - Depending on how much the API changes, it seems likely that this version will *not* be backwards compatible!